 Can the freemium business model benefit your commercial product in the WordPress ecosystem, i.e. help you sell more premium licenses?
 This article looks into the 3 most popular business models in the open-source ecosystem and specifically breaks down the arguments for and against the freemium business model in WordPress.
 Let’s try to understand if freemium is the right business model for your WordPress product!

+WordPress developer James Kemp has recently released a plugin aimed at software developers called Simple Feature Requests.
+With this plugin software developers can collect and manage user feedback about their product.
 You might remember James as the man behind Iconic where he makes and sells a host of WooCommerce plugins.
 We spoke with James about Iconic last year and now he’s back to discuss his newest product with us.

 In the following post, I’m going to teach you a handful of new words and phrases.
 They are based on the kinds of curriculum that business schools around the world are teaching.
 When training people who aspire to be corporate executives, establishing long-term competitive advantage is the ultimate goal.
 It’s within these frameworks that we found guidance, if not answers, on how to stand out in a crowded market.

 We all witnessed the rapid rise of Groupon and its similarly fast demise as the offers became too much for people to keep up with.
 A former business partner of mine also saw quick financial success with his deals website, but attention waned as fast as it appeared.
 As someone who constantly researches online business opportunities, deals websites don’t seem to be ‘hot’ or interesting any more, but the following research might change your perspective as it did mine.